tiinaromu/webschool/README.md

 # Codeschool

+Below you can find all the exercises.
+Before you start check that you have all required tools set up.
+Check them from [Getting Started](GETTINGSTARTED.md)

 ### I What we are going to do

 We are building a twitter like web app that shows and stores short messages.
 I made one version of it and you can see it in action here: